Retribution Paladin DPS Spec, Builds, and Talents — Dragonflight 10.2

 Crusader Strike ability,

 passively providing 1 Holy Power every second auto-attack while removing a button from your rotation.
-It will generally be a marginally stronger choice in most situations, especially if you do not have access to
+It will generally be a marginally stronger choice for most builds.
+If you choose not to use

 Crusader Strike.

-For single target, the important talents are Vanguard's Momentum,
+For single target, the important talents are Rush of Light,

 On AoE, you will want to use Tempest of the Lightbringer,